 THE 2030 Agenda for Sustainable Development is a cause for celebration for local and regional governments the world over.
-As the road to global sustainability runs through the world’s cities and towns –as stipulated by UN Secretary-General Ban Ki-Moon, metropolitan areas and local governments will be the center of decision-making and therefore need to be empowered.
+As the road to global sustainability runs through the world’s cities and towns, metropolitan areas and local governments will be the center of decision-making and therefore need to be empowered.
 In fact, around 60% of the 169 targets under the SDGs can only be achieved through the involvement of local stakeholders.

 Rooted from the idea that all SDGs are local –from ending poverty to revitalizing the global partnership for sustainable development, UCLG Network has a big task to localize these goals, ensuring that they are understood and taken into action by local and regional institutions.
 Recognizing this, UCLG World came forward with the Learning Agenda that offers a space to test new ideas and methodologies and develop learning spheres and communities of practice to address the specific interests of our members.